wp-plugins/bp-default-data/readme.txt

 1. Admin Page with Status

 == Changelog ==

+= 0.5.1 =
+* Fixing some compatibility issues
+* better support of forums (check whether they are activated properly or not)

 = 0.5 =
 * 0.4 + groups members import (0.1) = 0.5